turbot/steampipe-plugin-csv/docs/index.md

   # whitespace are ignored.
 Disabled by default.
   # comment = "#"

-  # When it is "off", the default header is added.
-If the value is set "auto",
-  # it is added only if the empty or duplicated value exist in the header.
+  # Whether to use the first row as the header row when creating column names.
+  # Valid values are "auto", "on", "off":
+  #   - "auto": If there are no empty or duplicate values use the first row as the header; else, use generic column names, e.g., "c1", "c2".
+  #   - "on": Use the first row as the header.
+If there are empty or duplicate values, the tables will fail to load.
+  #   - "off": Do not use the first row as the header.
+All column names will be generic.
-  # Defaults to on.
+  # Defaults to "auto".
-  header = "on"
+  # header = "auto"
 }
 ```

 - `paths` - A list of directory paths to search for CSV files.
 Paths are resolved relative to the current working directory.
 Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also supports `**` for recursive matching.
 Defaults to the current working directory.
 - `separator` - Field delimiter when parsing files.
 Defaults to `,`.
 - `comment` - Lines starting with this comment character are ignored.
 Disabled by default.
-- `header` - Header existance of a CSV file.
-The default header can be added by set it `off` or `auto`.
-Defaults to `on`.
+- `header` - Whether to use the first row as the header row when creating column names.
+Valid values are "auto", "on", "off".
+Defaults to "auto".

 ## Get involved